-Sadly, supplements are not magic pills.
+Supplements are not magic pills.
 They are ideally taken to support oneself alongside a generally healthy lifestyle and not as a Band-Aid to mask anxiety symptoms while we carry on with our unhealthy nutrition and lifestyle habits.
 But supplementing for anxiety can be important.

 We live in a toxic, high-stress world with soils that are deficient in certain nutrients (ex. selenium in various parts of North America).
 Because of this, some in the health realm advocate handfuls of supplements every day.
-I totally understand why.
+I totally understand why. *there are affiliate links in this post

 Yet for various reasons I prefer to limit the number of supplements I take at one time (revisiting this seasonally) and to vary things up.
-For instance, I might prioritize curcumin and Vitamin D3 in the winter but then switch to spirulina and various herbs in the spring for a bit.
+For instance, I might prioritize curcumin and Vitamin D3 & K2 in the winter but then switch to liquid chlorophyll and various herbs in the spring for a bit.
 On the other hand, I take a methylated B complex, multi-strain probiotic and adaptogens throughout most of the year.
 I also like taking breaks from all supplements (ex. on weekends or in the summer).
 But of course, we all have different needs and if we are working to overcome or manage a health concern (anxiety, hypothyroidism, osteoarthritis) then we may need to diligently take a regimen of supplements day in and day out for an extended period of time.

 And while I totally believe in the power of good quality supplements to support wellness and help us boost health in times of illness, they are not cheap and we must always prioritize healthy groceries for our families (If you have to choose between good food or supplements, choose the food, but also look honestly at areas of life where you could reduce expenses to allocate more funds for health-care).